 Think grey hair is over?
 Think again.
-The hairstyle trend is stronger than ever, with over 10,000 people in the UK alone searching for 'grey hair dye' each month.
+The hair trend is stronger than ever, with over 10,000 people in the UK alone searching for 'grey hair dye' each month.

 "In order to go grey you have to pre-lighten the hair to a clean white blonde and then tone with a personalised grey mix tone", says Headmasters', , who was responsible for turning Little Mix's Jade Thirlwall hair silver.

 "Jade best suits having more of a natural root as she has brown eyes and a warmer skin complexion so I ensured the best suitability by placing the grey tones throughout the mid-lengths and ends of the hair."